API SSO with OAuth2: Membrane Example

 With this configuration Membrane has a service proxy that listens on port 2000 for incoming messages.

 The tokenValidator interceptor is where the token validation takes place.
 It has the endpoint attribute that specifies the URL for the access token validation endpoint.
 The access token validation endpoint is provided by the OAuth2 provider, e.g. the authorization server in this example.
 If the validation wasn't a success then the tokenValidator blocks the request and answers with a bad request.
 If the validation succeeds the call is routed to the resource.

 The service proxy on port 3000 simulates the resource that is to be protected against unauthorized invocation.

 Note: Port 3000 should be inaccessible from outside in production use else someone with knowledge of the endpoint can call it directly.

-The trusted client is a script that takes the users credentials to request an access token from the authorization server.
+The trusted client is a script that requests an access token from the authorization server.
+The token request has no user credentials attached and thus is an anonymous request.
 When the access token is received it is appended to the request for the protected resource.

 Note: The trusted client could have been implemented by configuring a Membrane Service Proxy instance similarly to the token validator.